 For a medium weathervane like this we charge £180 – this includes the required fixing bracket and postage.
 We can also produce a miniature version for £99 – these are ideal for fixing to a shed or garage, and are available now in the Black Fox online shop.

 We took another research trip yesterday, this time to the Cheshire show at Tabley.
 Really good day out, especially enjoyed watching the chainsaw carvers at work.
 Got loads of pictures of various farm animals, a number of breeds of dog, new and vintage tractors and even more classic cars!
 Plenty to be working with for new weathervane designs.
 Heres a photo of a John Deere tractor i am currently working with, hoping to turn it into a house or farm sign, maybe a weathervane too.

 This weathervane is based around the theme of Gun Dogs.
 If you have a hobby or interest you’d like to see in metalwork please let us know!
 Im really pleased with how this has turned out, especially the detail in the ferns, and having the majority of the surface area at the back of the design means it functions perfectly as a weathervane.
-Pictured here with our classic scrolls and arrow, this traditional weathervane was sold for £180 in our online shop.
+Pictured here with our classic scrolls and arrow, this traditional weathervane is available from £149 in our online shop.
 Photography by Tim Naylor.